Djuki/sylius-vagrant/README.md

         php app/console sylius:install

- Just answer on the questions from the cli and your app is ready
+ Just answer on the questions from the cli and your app is ready on `172.33.33.34` address.
+ To make it live on `sylius.local` you need to set up you local hosts file like this.

+ If you are on Linux add this line into `etc/hosts` file.

+        sudo nano /etc/hosts

+ Add this line

+        172.33.33.34     sylius.local

+ Save the file `CTRL+O` and close `CRTL+X`

+ You are ready to rock now